-Alternatively, the setup process can be performed using console CLI commands and this is described in Section 4.3, "CLI Setup".
-The CLI allows step by step control of setup and should be used by administrators who fully understand both the CLI and setup process.
+Once a network link to the CLI has been established, the configuration steps using the CLI are described in Section 4.3, "Manual CLI Setup".

+The CLI allows step by step control of the setup process and should be used by administrators who fully understand both the CLI and the setup steps required.